 3. Software Updates

 With the Linux operating system, you will observe more and regular updates to fix the issues you might be facing.
 Not only that, but you will also notice quick software updates.
-Whereas, the other operating systems force a software update only when a system gets a couple of issues together or if something big has to be fixed.
+Simultaneously, the other operating systems force a software update only when a system gets a couple of issues together or if something big has to be fixed.

 With Linux, in addition to installing themes, you get various other icon themes.
 Also, you can do a lot more with wallpapers in Linux.